The Wayland Town Crier

 The Wayland Town Crier is a paid weekly, local newspaper in Wayland, Massachusetts.
-It is currently owned by GateHouse Media and operated underneath the Wicked Local branch.
+It is currently owned by USA Today Co. and operated underneath the Wicked Local branch.

 History

 The earliest found issue of the Crier is Vol. 6, No. 1 from October 1951.

 The paper was published monthly until 1955, mainly discussing news of the town and the surrounding areas.
 Following the final publication of Vol. 9, the paper began publishing weekly, starting with Vol. 10, No. 1 on September 29, 1955.
 Since this date, the Crier has published between 51 and 53 newspapers every year.
 All publications are released on Thursdays.